grcvhon/bci-minerals/sampling_design/README.md

 </div>
 </p>

-Here, "spatially balanced" means that the sites we will place within the survey boundary (approximated from the map above) will yield adequate, representative data of the sea snakes that occur in the area including the Short-nosed sea snake (<i>Aipyusurus apraefrontalis</i>).
+Here, "spatially balanced" means that the sampling sites we will place within the survey boundary (approximated from the map above) will yield adequate, representative data of all the sea snake species that occur within the area including the Short-nosed sea snake (<i>Aipyusurus apraefrontalis</i>).

+To execute this systematic sampling approach, the process will place <i>x</i> number of blocks that each have <i>y</i> number of transects.
+These blocks will be placed within the survey area irrespective of its biotic and abiotic characteristics and will only optimise for spatially balanced sampling coverage.
+However, as mentioned earlier, we have modified the process so that we can still generate a spatially balanced design while putting more weight on the indicative sampling sites for the Short-nosed sea snake.

+Typically, we generate a 1 km x 1 km block containing three 1-km transect lines connected in a zig-zag configuration, starting from one of the corners of the block.
+Using a zig-zag formation increases the efficiency of sampling within the block.
+From experience, a quiet set of transects i.e. block with no snakes takes about 3 minutes to traverse under ideal weather conditions (= 9 minutes per block).

 We created a custom function (`sbs_mardie`) that will automate the entire process (see function script [here](https://github.com/grcvhon/bci-minerals/blob/main/sampling_design/fn_sbs_mardie.R)).
 The function and required arguments are shown below:
 ```r
 sbs_mardie(seed = 777,          # iteration ID
            n_block = 20,        # total number of blocks (squares) that will have transect lines